-By Glenn Campbell (revised 1/28/14)
+By Glenn Campbell (revised 1/28/14 & 1/7/19)

-THE FLORIDA KEYS are an easy way to visit the tropics at minimal cost--provided you are comfortable sleeping in a rental car, because lodging is expensive.
+THE FLORIDA KEYS are an easy way to visit the tropics at minimal cost—provided you are comfortable sleeping in a rental car, because lodging is expensive.
 Flying to MIA or FLL is usually cheap and so are car rentals there.
 The Keys aren't nearly as exciting as they appear on the map, but they have exactly the same environment as Caribbean islands like Jamaica and Cuba.
-Here are my notes on car camping on the keys.
+Below are my notes on car camping on the keys.

 - "No Overnight Parking" signs are plentiful on the keys.
-Free RV parking seems nearly impossible, but overnight car parking is relatively easy--as long as you are not obvious about it.
+Free RV parking seems nearly impossible, but overnight car parking is relatively easy—as long as you are not obvious about it.

 - Sleeping in a car is an acquired skill.
 It takes practice to get used to it and understand your body's own needs.
 Don't expect it to work for you right away.
 See How to Sleep in a Car

 - There isn't a lot of difference between summer and winter temperatures on the Keys, but summer could heat things up to the point where sleeping in a car isn't comfortable.
 Summer night are usually in the 70s, which I find is the limit of the temperature in which you can comfortably sleep in a car.
 You need to leave the windows open at least part way to let out your own body heat, which may affect the places where you can comfortably park.
 (If the windows are nearly closed, you can park anywhere a car would normally be parked overnight, but if you have to open the windows, you are more vulnerable and have to choose you location more carefully.)

 - Rain can be awkward, since is forces you to roll up the windows.
 Fortunately, I have rarely experienced rain at night on the Keys.

 - Elsewhere on the Overseas Highway, there are usually parking areas for fishermen at the ends of bridges.
 These are often good places to park overnight.
 I like the vacant lot across from Bud n' Mary's Marina, in Islamorada, but you have to park on the highway side of the lot.